-I’d like to draw attention to the concept of the “Butterfly Effect.”
-Developed by American meteorologist Edward Lorenz, though inspired by Ray Bradbury’s short story “The Sound of Thunder,” the logic behind the Butterfly Effect states that even small, seemingly unimportant actions nevertheless have tremendous and powerful effects down the line.
+I’d like to draw attention to the concept of the “Butterfly Effect”.
+Developed by American meteorologist Edward Lorenz, the logic behind the Butterfly Effect states that even small, seemingly unimportant actions nevertheless have tremendous and powerful effects down the line.
 While Lorenz theorized this in the sense of weather conditions, the root the idea can hold true for human action.
 If anything, it can serve to be a powerful analogy: imagine a butterfly flapping its wings, and a hurricane subsequently occurring a hundred miles away.

 Because of the implications behind this concept, it’s important that we choose our lifestyles wisely.
 For those of us “going organic”, what is it we are contributing to the world?
 How are we lowering the chances for dire and unpredictable future consequences?

 Going organic can mean a lot of things.
 Most importantly, however, going organic means you’re…

 Organic farming is defined as the use of composting, green manure, crop rotation, and natural, biological pest control.
 Here, farmers avoid the use of synthetic pesticides and fertilizers, as well as genetically modified seeds.